nbransby/dialogue-builder/README.md

 Each invocation of the function above is caused by an incoming message from the user.
 The `consume` method called above would continue the dialogue where it left off, calling any responses handlers for the incoming message and returning the next set of outgoing messages to send.

-Except, in the example above, the bot would simply repeat the beginning of the dialog each time the user sent a message because the storage handler (the `store` and `retrieve` methods) is not persisting the internal dialogue state (which is a JSON object).
+Except, in the example above, the bot would simply repeat the beginning of the dialogue each time the user sent a message because the storage handler (the `store` and `retrieve` methods) is not persisting the internal dialogue state (which is a JSON object).
 You would normally store this state under your user record in a persistence storage mechanism on your choosing.

 ## API